Bumblebee-3/thedreamy/README.md

-#THE DREAMY
+# THE DREAMY

-##The public repository for the website of the dreamy discord server
+## The public repository for the website of THE DREAMY discord server

 Site Address : https://thedreamy.herokuapp.com/